Everything to Know About Hyaluronic Acid

 Cosmetic chemists have had a long-term love affair with HA, adding it to creams, serums and more to pull moisture from the atmosphere and trap it in the skin to hydrate it, giving it a plumper look.
 “Our bodies are constantly in a battle to stay hydrated, so a hyaluronic acid– rich skin-care regimen is really beneficial,” says Star Walsh, R&D manager of skincare at Johnson & Johnson.
 And with the launch of the first HA injectable in 2003, doctors have been able to shoot it into achy joints to juice them up, as well as place it in the dermis to turn back the clock.
 Denser HA fillers, such as Restlyane Lyft and Juvéderm Voluma, placed above the cheekbone can help create the appearance of a moderately lifted face, while a softer HA filler such as Belotero Balance can be used to smooth etched-in wrinkles.

 “Hyaluronic acid fillers offer the best of both worlds: They not only attract water and hydrate the skin, but also restore volume while stimulating collagen production, which creates optimal results,” says Wexford, PA dermatologist Debra T. Abell, MD.
-Recent statistics echo this claim: According to the American Society for Aesthetic Plastic Surgery (ASAPS), more than 720,000 HA filler treatments were performed in the United States last year alone, and the number continues to grow.
+Recent statistics echo this claim: According to the The Aesthetic Society, more than 720,000 HA filler treatments were performed in the United States last year alone, and the number continues to grow.

 Hyaluronic acid comes in many forms, so decoding an ingredient label can be tricky.
 These are the key terms to know.